fnifni/teleport/docs/3.0/admin-guide.md

     # subsequent starts
     auth_token: xxxx-token-xxxx

-    # when running in multi-homed or NATed environments Teleport nodes need
+    # When running in multi-homed or NATed environments Teleport nodes need
     # to know which IP it will be reachable at by other nodes
+    #
+    # This value can be specified as FQDN e.g. host.example.com
     advertise_ip: 10.1.0.5

     # list of auth servers in a cluster. you will have more than one auth server